 Frequently Asked Questions

-You probably have questions about the project.
-Here are a few and we’ll add more as the project progresses in 2013.
+You probably have questions about our gigabit fiber optic network project.
+Here are a few answers.
+We’ll add more as the project progresses.

 Q. What exactly is Nevada County Connected?

 Spiral Internet envisions Nevada County Connected as a community effort.
 Your input and suggestions, as we build the fiber optic network, are welcome and encouraged.
-Just give us a call at (530) 478-9822 or send us an email.
+Just give us a call at (530) 478-9822 x203 and talk with our Neighborhood Coordinator, Sandy Jansen, or send us an email.

 Q. How will Nevada County Connected be funded?